What is Motivation?

 Do they base their judgments on external sources or by using their own internal standards?

 In a motivation in a workplace situation, an externally motivated person needs regular reviews and feedback.
+Their environment tends to be important to their level of motivation and they can get charged up by motivational quotes.

 For diet motivation, an external type will do better if held accountable by someone.
 Regular weigh-ins or body-fat measures would be important too.